Health Indicator Report of Measles Infections

 What Is Being Done?Travelers to foreign endemic countries frequently import the highly contagious measles virus into the U.S. Each imported measles case could start an outbreak, especially if under-vaccinated groups are exposed.
 Surveillance and prompt investigation of cases and contacts are critical to halt the spread of disease.
 Surveillance data are used to characterize persons, groups, or areas in which additional efforts are required to reduce disease incidence.
 Childhood immunization is the most effective weapon against measles infection.
 UDOH Immunization Program staff work with parents, physicians, and local health departments to provide immunization histories for all children under age two and remind parents when vaccinations are due.
 Since 1996, the Utah immunization rate has improved.
 Staff from the UDOH Bureau of Epidemiology conduct ongoing statewide surveillance of measles cases.
 Per Communicable Disease Rule R386-702-3, health care providers and laboratories are required to report suspected cases of measles immediately by telephone to the Bureau of Epidemiology or the local health department.
 When measles is reported the Bureau of Epidemiology assists local health departments with the investigation of cases and implementation of control measures to prevent further cases.
 Control measures were implemented by public health during the 2014 and 2017 measles outbreaks, limiting the spread of the disease.
-The control methods used to for these responses resulted in the post exposure treatment of over 200 persons, over 800 MMR containing vaccines administered by the local health departments, and the voluntary quarantine of 443 susceptible community members.
+The control methods used for these responses resulted in the post-exposure treatment of over 200 persons, over 800 MMR containing vaccines administered by the local health departments, and the voluntary quarantine of 443 susceptible community members.
+Public health officials continue to conduct ongoing surveillance for measles cases in Utah.

-Available ServicesPublic health clinics and private provider offices offer vaccine to adults, adolescents, and children in their communities.
-For general information about immunizations please call the State Immunization Program at 1-800-275-0659 or visit us at our web site: [http://www.immunize-utah.org]
+Available ServicesPublic health clinics and private provider offices offer vaccines to adults, adolescents, and children in their communities.
+For general information about immunizations please call the State Immunization Program at 1-800-275-0659 or visit us at our web site: [https://www.immunize.utah.gov]

 Page Content Updated On 10/21/2020, Published on 10/22/2020